 Renewable energy and low-carbon solutions have the potential to significantly reduce energy dependence on fossil fuels and help mitigate the impacts of climate change.
 Establishing diversity in energy sources is a key factor in meeting the challenges of energy supply and demand.
 Improving grid infrastructure will play a vital role in unlocking this capability.

-The decarbonisation of heavy-emitting sectors presents unique challenges.
-Recognising the capabilities of energy efficiency, electrification, and new energy carriers as key enablers in the energy system opens opportunities for effective, tailored solutions to decarbonise operations across heavy-emitting sectors.
+The decarbonisation of heavy-industry sectors presents unique challenges.
+Recognising the capabilities of energy efficiency, electrification, and new energy carriers as key enablers in the energy system opens opportunities for effective, tailored solutions to decarbonise operations across heavy-industry sectors.

 Solving the trilemma requires technical innovation, infrastructure development, and collaboration across industries and governments.
 The task of decarbonising the world is enormous and requires immediate action.

 ADIPEC has brought together policymakers, global energy leaders and industry professionals for an unparalleled opportunity to share insights and brainstorm ideas to address the challenge of the Energy Trilemma for a better tomorrow.

 OGCI Climate Investments